Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Review dialogue and Negentropy nerdiness being too weird.
 * Look into a rework of filters with Canvas elements.

+bugs:
+* Agonyremove keyboard not working
+* no music loop
+* hovering in inventory while on spire shrine overlaps descriptions
+* lastmove when entering new room is confusing
+* psydrone doesn't work

 **UI**

 * Add a rose button in the bottom right.
 Actually, maybe it should be a status effect tracker instead...